October is the month of Halloween, ghost, ghouls and all things scary, but this doesn't have to be the same online.

 Ask yourself these questions:

 - Do you change passwords frequently or when a member of the team leaves do you remove their access?

-- Do you use the same password for all accounts?
+- Do you use the same password for all your accounts?

-- Do you forget to regularly check your social media accounts for spam or undesirable messages and comments?
+- Do you regularly check your social media accounts for spam or undesirable messages and comments?